Musicals101.com

 Architect: Victor Hugo Koehler

-History: The Lyric was intended as a home for American composer Reginald DeKoven's school of opera – hence, the music-inspired name "Lyric."
+History: The Lyric was intended as a home for American composer Reginald DeKoven's school of opera – hence, the musically inspired name "Lyric."
 But the school went bankrupt before construction was completed, so it was leased to the Shuberts.
 A movie grind house from 1934 to 1978, the Lyric sat abandoned through its demolition in 1996.
 The Ford Center used the Lyric's original (and sumptuous) 42nd and 43rd Street facades, as well as the lobby dome and other interior ornaments.
 Now part of the Hilton.

 Noteworthy Musicals: The Chocolate Soldier (1909), For Goodness Sake (1922), Cocoanuts (1925), Fifty Million Frenchmen (1929)

-Return to Broadway Theatres: Past & Present
+Return to: Broadway Theatres: Past & Present